 Fluency is the ultimate goal of studying a foreign language.
 Fluent speakers can express themselves with ease in any context.
 Fluent speakers can use their language skills in professional or service capacities.
 Fluent speakers don’t need a dictionary by their side 24/7.
-Once a learner has achieved fluency, operating in the language is far more enjoyable (Believe me, I’ve been on both sides).
+Once a learner has achieved fluency, operating in the language is far more enjoyable as anyone who’s been on both sides can attest.
 If you’re already studying a foreign language, thinking about getting started, or just plain curious, keep reading for what the experts have to say on how long it takes to become fluent.

 How Long is Measured in Hours of Study